 Water conservation – Our water reduction methods include capturing water for use through water storage or conservation projects (as well as low-flow toilets, shower heads, and faucets), and washing sheets and towels less frequently due to our linen re-use program in the guest rooms.

 Water-wise gardening – One of the major objectives in our landscape management program is water conservation.
-We accomplish this by using a computerized irrigation clock, upgrading to drip irrigation where practical, and monitoring landscape water use on an on-going basis.
+We accomplish this by using a computerized irrigation clock, using SAM sprinkler heads which eliminates misting and fogging to save on water as well as time and money, and monitoring landscape water use on an on-going basis.
 We use water-wise plants native or adaptable to the climatic nature of the region.
 We also have sound horticultural practices such as the use of bioswales to capture sediment before water returns to the Sammamish River.
 Deep mulch systems in beds and grass-cycling on lawns all contribute to reducing use and maintaining the quality of water in our beautiful valley.

 Durable service items – Wherever possible, we use dishes, cups, glasses, mugs, tableware, and serving pieces that are long-lasting, not disposable.